RICHYDOS/Vidly/README.md

 Leveraging Jsonwebtoken for authentication and authorization Along with some additional topics 👌
 While still a novice, I recognize that my future projects will explore these concepts more in-depth 😁

+Ps.
+Some of the things here might look a little outdated because of the tutorial I used.